brunoerg/brunoerg.github.io/_posts/2025-08-21-the-state-of-bitcoinfuzz.md

 ## Future work

-We have many things in mind to work on.
-In the short term, we intend to expand bitcoinfuzz to make it “agnostic” and work with additional fuzzing engines besides libfuzzer;  we intend to add more targets - e.g. BOLT8, BOLT7, BOLT4 and ElligatorSwift encoding/decoding; and we have a strong need to improve our build system, especially fixing the link issues.
+We have several directions we’re eager to explore.
+In the short term, our focus is on expanding bitcoinfuzz to be fully agnostic and compatible with multiple fuzzing engines beyond libFuzzer.
+We also plan to introduce new fuzzing targets—such as BOLT8, BOLT7, BOLT4 and ElligatorSwift/V2 Transport — and to strengthen our build system, with a particular emphasis on resolving linking issues.